Unter-den-Linden/Couette_test/README.md

 # Couette_test
-test repository

-This is the test of first git.
+This is the code for solving unsteady couette flow in Python.
+Viscous term is discretized by 2nd order finite difference.
+Time integration is made by 3nd order Runge-Kutta method.